OctopusSolutionsEngineering/terraform-provider-octopusdeploy-tests/README.md

+This project includes a battery of tests that run the [Octopus Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) against a live instance of Octopus inside a container.

+Each directory under `test/terraform` is a self-contained Terraform project deploying one of the resources exposed by the Terraform provider (and whatever supporting resources are required).
+The test then uses the Octopus client to query the Octopus instance and verify the appropriate changes were implemented.

-To test the Octopus Terraform provider locally, save the following into a failed called ~/.terraformrc, replacing /var/home/yourname/Code/terraform-provider-octopusdeploy with the directory containing your clone of the git repo:
+To test the Octopus Terraform provider locally, save the following into a failed called `~/.terraformrc`, replacing `/var/home/yourname/Code/terraform-provider-octopusdeploy` with the directory containing your clone of the git repo:

     provider_installation {